Healthy breakfast fruit tart made with a gluten free two ingredient crust, protein packed Greek yogurt, and plenty of fresh fruit.

 - Spread the yogurt on top of the crust.
 Decorate with fresh fruit.
 Slice, serve, enjoy.

-- Make ahead tip: The crust can be made 1-2 days in advance.
+- Make Ahead Instructions: The crust can be made 1-2 days in advance.
 Cover tightly and keep in the refrigerator until ready to serve.
 Continue with step 4.
 Store leftovers in the refrigerator.

-- Instead of dates, try 1 and 1/2 cups raisins or dried cranberries.
+- Dates: Instead of dates, try 1 and 1/2 cups raisins or dried cranberries.